 The following year I was invited to a “Birth Lodge,” a monthly gathering of women who were interested in homebirth.
 The lodge was held at the home of a midwife I had just met.
 It was actually her partner who had invited me, but she seemed open to having me there, as well.
 As it happened, the day of the gathering I was feeling particularly vulnerable.
 My book had been on the market several months and it was becoming obvious to me that it was not going to be a best-seller.
 In fact, newspapers and magazines were refusing to review it (one small local paper eventually gave it a bad review).
 At least, I thought, I can spend some time with women who will be supportive of my work.

 As I shared my frustrations with these women, the midwife I had just met called me into the other room.
 “Can you please just speak to women individually,” she said, “and only to those who actually speak to you first?
 I like your book and believe in what you wrote, but if these women decide to give birth unassisted, I won’t be able to pay my bills.”

-  “I have to go,” I said.
+“I have to go,” I said, holding back tears.
 She did not try to stop me.